From Our “Ask a Question” mailbag: “What Can I do With My Philadelphia Will?”

 Besides providing for the dispersion of your property at your death, your will can accomplish many other important goals:

-- Designate Guardians: Your will may designate a guardian of the person for your minor children (You do not need to nominate a guardian that lives in Philadelphia).
-If you have not designated such a guardian, a judge from the Philadelphia Orphans’ Court will oversee a hearing (or series of hearings) to determine in the best interest of the child who should serve as the guardian.
-This can be an expensive process, and the person selected might not be the person that you would have nominated.
+- Your will may designate a guardian of the person for your minor children (You do not need to nominate a guardian that lives in Philadelphia).
+If you have not chosen such a guardian, a judge from the Philadelphia Orphans’ Court will oversee a hearing (or series of conferences) to determine in the best interest of the child who should serve as the guardian.
+This process can be an expensive process, and the person selected might not be the person that you would have nominated.

-- Your will may designate the executor, who also does not need to be a Philadelphia resident.
+- Your executor does not need to be a Philadelphia resident.
 You may also provide in your will that the executor does not need to obtain a bond.

 - Your will can provide for persons who would not normally inherit from you, such as friends, charities or stepchildren.
 Without a will, your assets pass through intestacy and would go to family members.

-Wills, Trusts and Estates, It’s All We Do!
+Wills, Trusts, Probate, and Estate Litigation, It’s All We Do!